Sorsnce/red-team/NetWars/Core NetWars Tournament 6.md

 ## **Q2 - LOOMPALOOT, AS VIEWED FROM THE SIDE**

 Oh no!
 Those scoundrels at the TJ chocolate factory are mining LoompaLoot cryptocurrency right from under our feet!
 And goodness are they good at persistence.
-For these four challenges, nd the ags they've hidden with each persistence hook.
+For these four challenges, find the flags they've hidden with each persistence hook.

-**NOTE**: This scourge can be effectively defeated by disabling the miner software, but the ags are with the persistence mechanisms!
+**NOTE**: This scourge can be effectively defeated by disabling the miner software, but the flags are with the persistence mechanisms!

 Find the persistence flag that begins with W ...